ChinaLocalSupport/china-business-problems/README.md

 💭 I want to know whether a $10,000 order can become a $13,000 order after everything is included.

-💭 I don't want to discover the real price after the shipment has already left China.
+💭 I don't want to discover the real cost after the shipment has already left China.

 ---